 For the past two months, I had the opportunity to use and evaluate one of the best VPN providers out there, Cyberghost VPN.
 Cyberghost is one of the best VPNs I have used.
 At the same time, Cyberghost was generous enough to provide me with a 6-month subscription to evaluate the service, so expect more updates to this review in the future.

 I wanted to review CyberGhost because based on what I had read from other reviewers and affiliate marketers it was a premium VPN service offered at a very low cost.

-After reviewing it, I don’t think CyberGhost is a premium VPN service.
+After reviewing it, I don't think CyberGhost is a premium VPN service.
 It may market itself as one, and it may end up being one, but at the moment, it is not.
-That is a consequence of corners cut by the service to make it more affordable and lack transparency in the past.
+That is a consequence of corners cut by the service to make it more affordable and the lack of transparency in the past.
 This is exactly what I hate to see from VPN providers.

 Past practices will always haunt VPN services in my reviews as they show a culture within an organization that will try to take shortcuts when it sees an opportunity.

 Overall though, I believe CyberGhost is a decent choice as a Stream-unblocking VPN provider.

 I will start my CyberGhost review by discussing some key features and VPN protocol support.
 The rest of this review is organized as follows: